AntoniaTurcatto/AntoniaTurcatto/README.md

 ## Hellooo, I'm Antonia Turcatto 🤠

-- 🔭 I’m currently working on back-end
+- 🔭 I’m currently working in an ERP
-- 🌱 I’m currently learning Spring Boot
+- ⚙️ learning Rust and C
 - 🎶 Fun fact: I also know how to play piano and guitar

   <div>